kanatea/mountain-biking/README.md

 **Environment Setup**

 1. Install dependencies from `requirements.txt` into your designated environment.
-2. Import package dependencies from `imports.py` into your designated environment.

 **Strava API Key Setup and Activation**

 A registered Strava account is required to set up an app and access the Strava API.

-3. Access the Strava website and follow these directions to set up your app: https://developers.strava.com/.
+2. Access the Strava website and follow these directions to set up your app: https://developers.strava.com/.
 You may proceed to the following bulleted steps once your app is set up on the Strava website.

     - Run `generate_auth_url.py` in the _`archive`_ folder to receive an *authorization/authentication code*.
     - Plug the *authorization/authentication code* in the designated place in `exchange_code_for_token.py` in the _`archive folder`_ to get the *access_token* value.
     - Plug the *access_token* value in the designated place in `refresh_access_token.py` in the _`strava_api`_ folder.

-    Step 3 needs to only be done once; once the Strava API is activated, only steps 4 onward are required to initialize the connection every time.
+    Step 2 needs to only be done once; once the Strava API is activated, only steps 4 onward are required to initialize the connection every time.

-4. Run `refresh_access_token.py` in the _`strava_api`_ folder  to get the new *access_token* value.
+3. Run `refresh_access_token.py` in the _`strava_api`_ folder  to get the new *access_token* value.
-5. Plug the new *access token* in the designated place in `test_strava_api.py` in the _`strava_api`_ folder and `load_segments_to_db.py` in the _`etl`_ folder.
+4. Plug the new *access token* in the designated place in `test_strava_api.py` in the _`strava_api`_ folder and `load_segments_to_db.py` in the _`etl`_ folder.

     _(Optional)_ Run `test_strava_api.py` to make sure you have an active connection to the Strava API.

 **Database Setup**

-6. Run SQL files 0-3 in the _`database`_ folder in pgAdmin to set up the database, schemas, and tables.
+5. Run SQL files 0-3 in the _`database`_ folder in pgAdmin to set up the database, schemas, and tables.
     - `0_create_db.sql` creates the database
     - `1_schema_ext.sql` establishes the schema and adds extensions
     - `2_create_strava_table.sql` and `3_create_table.sql` creates tables and establishes connections